-The Corporation defines working capital as the sum of cash and cash equivalents, accounts receivable, income taxes recoverable and prepaid expenses and deposits less the sum of accounts payable and accrued liabilities, distributions payable to non-controlling interests, income taxes payable, promissory notes payable and the portions of deferred network services revenue, the deferred compensation liability, the provision for performance bonus, bank debt and lease obligations that are payable within one year of the reporting date.
+The Corporation defines working capital as the sum of cash and cash equivalents, accounts receivable, income taxes recoverable and prepaid expenses and deposits less the sum of accounts payable and accrued liabilities, distributions payable to non-controlling interests, income taxes payable and the portions of promissory notes payable, deferred network services revenue, the deferred compensation liability, the provision for performance bonus, bank debt and lease obligations that are payable within one year of the reporting date.

-Working capital at June 30, 2020 was \$(13.7) million compared with \$4.4 million as at December 31, 2019, with the decrease during the period related primarily to the classification of the Crown Credit Facility as a current liability and to the reclassification of \$5.7 million of interest receivable in relation to the PenEquity loan to the investments balance, partially offset by a \$6.5 million increase in cash and cash equivalents and a reduction in promissory notes payable of \$8.5 million.
+Working capital at September 30, 2020 was \$(10.9) million compared with \$4.4 million as at December 31, 2019, with the decrease during the period related primarily to the classification of the Crown Credit Facility as a current liability and to the reclassification of \$5.7 million of interest receivable in relation to the PenEquity loan to the investments balance, partially offset by a \$9.6 million increase in cash and cash equivalents, including \$7.0 million received on September 30, 2020 as a partial repayment in respect of the Mill Street loan, and a reduction in promissory notes payable within one year of \$8.3 million.

-At June 30, 2020, \$118.6 million (68%) of the \$175.3 million committed to Crown Partners Fund to that date by limited partners other than Crown had been drawn by Crown Partners Fund, leaving \$56.7 million of committed capital available to Crown Partners Fund from parties other than Crown.
-As at June 30, 2020, Crown Partners Fund had total committed capital of \$286.4 million, including commitments by Crown, and a maximum size of \$500.0 million.
+At September 30, 2020, \$118.6 million (68%) of the \$175.3 million committed to Crown Partners Fund to that date by limited partners other than Crown had been drawn by Crown Partners Fund, leaving \$56.7 million of committed capital available to Crown Partners Fund from parties other than Crown.
+As at September 30, 2020, Crown Partners Fund had total committed capital of \$286.4 million, including commitments by Crown, and a maximum size of \$500.0 million.

-At June 30, 2020, \$20.4 million (62%) of the \$32.9 million committed to Crown Power Fund to that date by limited partners other than Crown had been drawn by Crown Power Fund, leaving \$12.5 million of committed capital available to Crown Power Fund from parties other than Crown.
-As at June 30, 2020, Crown Power Fund had total committed capital of \$57.9 million including commitments by Crown.
+At September 30, 2020, \$20.4 million (62%) of the \$32.9 million committed to Crown Power Fund to that date by limited partners other than Crown had been drawn by Crown Power Fund, leaving \$12.5 million of committed capital available to Crown Power Fund from parties other than Crown.
+As at September 30, 2020, Crown Power Fund had total committed capital of \$57.9 million including commitments by Crown.